 Fountain Hills is an upscale community known for its small town atmosphere and volunteerism.
 It has been ranked as the Number 1 "Best Place to Live" in the Valley of the Sun by Phoenix Magazine, and named Arizona's "Best Affordable Suburb" by Business Week.
 You can find all types of homes in Fountain Hills, from a small condo for under $100,000 to a large estate for over $3,000,000.

-Fountain Hills' many amenities include Fountain Park (see below) with lakeside dining and shopping, world-class golf courses, tennis, the River of Time Museum, Community Center, public library, botanical garden, community garden, award-winning Fountain Hills Community Theater, many clubs and organizations, and a variety of independently owned restaurants and shops.
+Fountain Hills' many amenities include Fountain Park (see below) with lakeside dining and shopping, world-class golf courses, tennis, the East Valley Institute of Technology Branch Campus, the River of Time Museum, Community Center, public library, botanical garden, community garden, award-winning Fountain Hills Community Theater, many clubs and organizations, and a variety of independently owned restaurants and shops.

 Town parks include:

 64-acre Fountain Park with the world famous fountain, a 29-acre 100 million gallon effluent lake, a dam, a pump station, 35 acres of turf, outdoor amphitheater, an 18-hole championship disc golf course, lighted walkways, veterans' memorial, public art, children's playground and spray pad with shade structure, 5 picnic ramadas with tables and barbecues, benches, interpretive signage, chilled drinking fountain, restrooms, and 2 parking lots